hzb2019/my-utilities/README.md

 # my-utilities

- Collection of scripts and utilities to help with automating tasks on Linux
+Collection of scripts and utilities to help with automating tasks using WSL These scripts may not work properly if they are not added to the PATH variable